Brachytherapy for oesophageal cancer

 Cancer of the oesophagus can be treated by putting a radioactive source inside your body for a few minutes.
 This type of internal radiotherapy is called brachytherapy ("Brack-ee-therapy").

-Brachytherapy can help to slow down the growth of oesophageal cancer.
-Different doses can be given, but often a high-dose rate is given for a very short time.
+This can help to slow down the growth of cancer cells.
+Different doses can be given but often a high dose rate is given for a very short time.

 Getting brachytherapy for oesophageal cancer

 Your doctor will spray the back of your throat with local anaesthetic.
 A fine tube is then placed in your oesophagus through your nose.
 Then your doctor will take an X-ray to help him plan the treatment.